danjwilko/Secure_notes/readme.md

 A security-focused Django web application for creating and managing personal notes.

-The project was built to explore backend engineering and security-focused development practices using Django and Django REST Framework, with a focus on authentication, access control, API security, encryption-at-rest, testing, and production-aware configuration.
+The project was built to explore backend engineering and security-focused development practices using Django and Django REST Framework, with a focus on authentication, access control, API security, encryption-at-rest, testing and production-aware configuration.

 ---